shawnwbts/shawnwbts.github.io/_pages/about.md

 **Ben Wang (王奔)** is the two-year Ph.D. student at [Hohai University](https://en.hhu.edu.cn/), supervised by [Prof. Pengcheng Zhang](https://cies.hhu.edu.cn/2024/0521/c21523a280135/page.htm).

-My research direction are **Large Language Model and Smart Contract Security**.
+My research directions are **Large Language Model and Smart Contract Security**.
 I have published papers at the top international conferences such as **TSE/TOSEM**.

 In 2025, I will lead or participate in the following research topics:
 - Smart Contract Comment Generation